Workplace Risk Assessment Templates

 Similarly in Canada, workplace risk assessments are also known as hazard assessments and are required under Part XIX of Canada Occupational Health and Safety Regulations.

-In Australia, while hazard or risk assessments aren’t specifically required, Part 2 of the Work Health and Safety (WHS) Act 2011 states that it is the duty of employers to ensure the health and safety of their employees.
+In Australia, while hazard or risk assessments aren’t specifically required, Part 2 of the Work Health and Safety (WHS) Act 2011 states that employers must ensure the health and safety of their employees.

 This step is crucial in providing both direction and clarity.
 Start by defining the goal of the workplace risk assessment.
 Use the following questions as a guide: